How to Navigate Public Input When Designing a New Logo

 For LBCC we facilitated separate focus groups for faculty/staff and students.
 By that point in the process we had already completed the research and discovery phase and were ready for input on several initial logo concepts.
 The feedback received was invaluable.
 After the focus groups were finished we decided to eliminate one of the weaker logos in order to focus energy on refining the other stronger ideas.

 If you choose to include focus groups in your process, do them while there is still time in the schedule to make changes—don’t wait until the very end.
 Also, remind everyone that the point is not to form consensus around a favorite logo.
 In other words, don’t spread out five options on the table and ask participants to decide which one is the best.
-Tasking a focus group with choosing a logo is like asking ten strangers to agree on a flavor of ice cream.
+Tasking a focus group with choosing a logo is like asking ten strangers to choose a flavor of ice cream.
 One of two things will happen.
-Either everyone will pick the safe vanilla option, or those with the loudest voices will override the others and choose something more exciting (goat cheese with cherries, anyone?).
+Either everyone will agree on the safe vanilla option, or those with the loudest voices will persuade others and get their way.

 A better focus group method is to invite each person to comment on each logo, one at a time.
 You can lead participants with an open-ended question such as, “What comes to mind when you see this concept?”
 After everyone has had a chance to speak individually you can invite further discussion from the group.
 Then, repeat the process for the next logo.
 But be clear at the beginning that you’re not asking them to agree on their favorite.
 Tell them you value their input and you’ll use their feedback to improve the concepts.

 - Do invest time to interview key stakeholders at the very beginning.